gvwilson/sensibleadventures/bookster/new.md

 get water if we couldn't use the tunnels, and he said they were going to take care of that for us."

 "But they can't *do* that!"
-Saedie spluttered.
+Saedanne spluttered.
 "These are our homes!"

 "The bosun said that too."
 And that was when Lieutenant Jaromir got angry.
 He didn't raise his voice or pound the table, or have his men